paras-khatri/rdf-serializations/README.md

 ## Validate your JSON-LD file

-Create a JSON-LD file and save it as `description.jsonld` within the `rdf-serializations` directory.
+Create a JSON-LD file and save it as `description.json` within the `rdf-serializations` directory.

 Then run: